shauryashubham228-jpg/Chatbot_rag_retrieval/README.md

-# 🛍️ Lagorii Kids — Lara AI Support Agent
+# 🛍️ D2C chatbot — Lara AI Support Agent

 > An intelligent customer support chatbot for **Lagorii Kids** — an Indian kids fashion brand trusted by 1,00,000+ parents.
 Built with LangChain, Groq (Llama 3.3 70B), FAISS, and Gradio.
 Deployed on Railway.